Varun1319/pokemonfetch/README.md

-This project is a simple web app that fetches and displays Pokémon images using HTML, CSS, and JavaScript.
+This is a simple web page that fetches and displays Pokémon images using HTML, CSS, and JavaScript.
 It leverages the [PokéAPI](https://pokeapi.co/) to retrieve Pokémon data and dynamically displays the images on the page.

  ## Features